 After examining the displays, drive to Bodrum.
 Tonight’s dinner party will be in a local seafood restaurant along the shore.
 Overnight for two nights in the boutique Bodrium Hotel with views over the Aegean Sea.
 (B/L/D)

 As a port with a long history that spans thousands of years of continuous habitation, charming Bodrum has an incredibly rich past.
 In ancient times known as Halicarnassus, this is the location of the Tomb of Mausolus, one of the Seven Wonders of the Ancient World.
-Today this small city is home for Turkish artists and intellectuals and a major boat building and yachting center.
+Today this small city is home to Turkish artists and intellectuals and a major boat building and yachting center.

-We will visit the 15th century Castle of Saint Peter, built by the Knights of Saint John as part of a network of fortresses to defend the southeastern Aegean.
+We will visit the 15th-century Castle of Saint Peter, built by the Knights of Saint John as part of a network of fortresses to defend the southeastern Aegean.
 It now houses the Bodrum Archaeology Museum, renowned for its wide range of fascinating underwater finds displayed throughout the Castle in a myriad of atmospheric halls and galleries.

 Transfer to the Bodrum airport for our flight to Istanbul, and our international flights home.
 (B)